Stepper motor

-A stepper motor, also known as step motor or stepping motor, is a brushless DC electric motor that divides a full rotation into a number of equal steps.
-The motor's position can be commanded to move and hold at one of these steps without any position sensor for feedback (an open-loop controller), as long as the motor is correctly sized to the application in respect to torque and speed.
+A stepper motor, also known as step motor or stepping motor, is a brushless DC electric motor that rotates in a series of small and discrete angular steps.
+Stepper motors can be set to any given step position without needing a position sensor for feedback.
+The step position can be rapidly increased or decreased to create continuous rotation, or the motor can be ordered to actively hold its position at one given step.
+Motors vary in size, speed, step resolution, and torque.

-Switched reluctance motors are very large stepping motors with a reduced pole count, and generally are closed-loop commutated.
+Switched reluctance motors are very large stepping motors with a reduced pole count.
+They generally employ closed-loop commutators.

 Mechanism

 Brushed DC motors rotate continuously when DC voltage is applied to their terminals.
 The stepper motor is known for its property of converting a train of input pulses (typically square waves) into a precisely defined increment in the shaft’s rotational position.
 Each pulse rotates the shaft through a fixed angle.

 Stepper motors effectively have multiple "toothed" electromagnets arranged as a stator around a central rotor, a gear-shaped piece of iron.
 The electromagnets are energized by an external driver circuit or a micro controller.
-To make the motor shaft turn, first, one electromagnet is given power, which magnetically attracts the gear's teeth.
+To make the motor shaft turn, one electromagnet is first given power, which magnetically attracts the gear's teeth.
 When the gear's teeth are aligned to the first electromagnet, they are slightly offset from the next electromagnet.
 This means that when the next electromagnet is turned on and the first is turned off, the gear rotates slightly to align with the next one.
 From there the process is repeated.
 Each of the partial rotations is called a "step", with an integer number of steps making a full rotation.
 In that way, the motor can be turned by a precise angle.

 The circular arrangement of electromagnets is divided into groups, each group called a phase, and there is an equal number of electromagnets per group.
 The number of groups is chosen by the designer of the stepper motor.
 The electromagnets of each group are interleaved with the electromagnets of other groups to form a uniform pattern of arrangement.
 For example, if the stepper motor has two groups identified as A or B, and ten electromagnets in total, then the grouping pattern would be ABABABABAB.

 Electromagnets within the same group are all energized together.
 Because of this, stepper motors with more phases typically have more wires (or leads) to control the motor.

 Types

-There are three main types of stepper motors:
+There are three main types of stepper motors: permanent magnet, variable reluctance, and hybrid synchronous.